maa-targino/Playbook-Ansible/README.md

 ## 1.0 Introduction:

-- This is an Ansible playbook that is used to automate the instalation of a Wordpress application in a localhost server.
+- This is an Ansible playbook that is used to automate the installation of a Wordpress application in a localhost server.
 - For this procedure we will use the local user to require the installation.

 ### 1.1 Add root permissions to a local user: